waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/3_0_0-features.md

 * isSuccessorCloserToChoosenPoint
 * closenessToOptimizedFood: optimized food is the food which is not near to enemy (applicable if enemy is visible)
 * ActionsAvailableActiveGhostNearbyFeature: When enemy is nearby, this feature will cause offensive agent to prefer paths with more future actions available, this ensures smooth movement of pacman without causing him to enter in traps.
-A demo is presented in A demo is given in Heuristic Search Algorithms
 * foodEaten
 * capsuleEatenWithEnemyNearBy: Pacman will try to eat capsule when enemy is nearby otherwise tries to avoid it as much as possible.